kejsardamberg/LoggingSeleniumWebDriverJava/README.md

 ## Other features
 Using this library is meant to be pretty straight forward.
 However, since there are a few features these could also be configured.

+### New WebDriver method: sendSecretKeys(CharSequence... keysToSent)
+Sometimes you don't want strings to be sent to the log, like password inputs.
+Hence a version of the regular Selenium WebElement sendKeys() method is included.
+It produces log output of sent characters like '****' instead of actual characters.
 ### Set log level
 There are several log levels, DEBUG, INFO, EXECUTION_STEP, and EXCEPTION (in this order).
 To set the minimum log level, use the setMinimumLogLevel() method.